𝐑𝐞𝐯𝐢𝐞𝐰 𝐎𝐟 𝐓𝐡𝐞 𝐁𝐚𝐭𝐭𝐥𝐞 𝐎𝐟 𝐁𝐚𝐝𝐫

 The fact is that the whole of Mecca was crying for revenge at the death of Hadramu.
 This had led to petty skirmishes and each party was living in dread of the other.
-As usual in such circumstances, rumours take wing.
-At this time Abu Sufyan travelled to Syria at the head of a big trade caravan.
-He was still in Syria when a rumour was bruited abroad that the Muslims were planning an attack on the caravan.
+As usual in such circumstances, rumors take the wing.
+At this time Abu Sufyan traveled to Syria at the head of a big trade caravan.
+He was still in Syria when a rumor was bruited abroad that the Muslims were planning an attack on the caravan.

 Abu Sufyan despatched a messenger post-haste to Mecca to inform the Quraish, and Quraish started making preparations for war.
-In Medina it was believed that the Quraish were bringing up a huge army to attack the city.
-The Prophet (p) decided to take defensive measures; and thus took place the battle of Badr.
+In Medina, it was believed that the Quraish were bringing up a huge army to attack the city.
+The Prophet (p) decided to take defensive measures and thus took place in the battle of Badr.

 In order to decide the issue, let us first state the principles uncontroversially accepted by all of us.
 They will serve as established fundamentals in the progress of our discussion.
 They are as follows:

 1. If a fact has been described by the Qur’an in clear words, no contradictory report, from whatsoever source, shall be deemed reliable.